paulowiz/AiesecBot/README.md

 ## 📚  Description

-EXPA Bot was created to get information from EXPA System through an API GraphQL and to save on Postgre's Data Base where International Aiesec give us a specific token to access.<br>
+   EXPA Bot was created to get information from <b>EXPA System</b> through an <b>API GraphQL</b> and to save on <b>Postgre's Database</b> where International Aiesec give us a specific <b>TOKEN</b> to access that.<br>
-Então o robô basicamente pega os dados pelo um range de data (inicio e fim) e verifique se houve  aprovados ,aceitos ,realizações e aplicações de intercâmbistas no EXPA , se houve, o robo atualiza ou insere os dados <br>
     Then the bot use start date and end date of event to get information about apporved,accepted,realized and applications of Exchange Participant from AIESEC.
-If bot to take any information that already there is on our database, it will update the information else it insert new information.<br>
+If bot to take any information that already there is on our database, it will <b>update</b> the information else it will <b>insert</b> new information.<br>

 <br><br>